 Tax is payable on the whole of the profits of a trade and the aim of the system is that over the lifetime of your business the profits will be taxed once, and once only.

-How is the tax collected? - Tax returns covering income for the year ending 5 April 2014 have to be submitted to HM Revenue & Customs by the ‘filing date’ which is 31 January 2015 for online returns.
+How is the tax collected? - Tax returns covering income for the year ending 5 April 2014 have to be submitted to HMRC by the ‘filing date’ which is 31 January 2015 for online returns.

 Payment of tax - Payments on account of income tax and Class 4 NIC will be due on 31 January 2014 and 31 July 2014.
 These interim payments will be based on one half of the total liability for 2012-13.
 The balance of income tax for 2013-14 is due on 31 January 2015 (along with the first interim payment for 2014-15 and any capital gains tax for 2013-14).
 Interest and surcharges will be levied for late payment.

 The self-employed are subject to a two-tier system of national insurance contributions.
-Class 2 contributions are aligned with self assessment liabilities.
-Profits between certain limits are subject to Class 4 contributions and payable at the same time as the instalments of tax.
+Class 2 NICs are aligned with self assessment liabilities.
+Profits between certain limits are subject to Class 4 NICs and payable at the same time as the instalments of tax.

 Employed or Self Employed?
 (Part 1)